miztiik/AWS-Demos/README.md

 ### Creating a VPC
 Lets create a `Virtual Private Cloud - VPC` for our setup with /16 range and get our VPC ID using the `query` parameter and set the output format to `text`.
+Its is a good practice to give meaningful name to the AWS resources, Lets call our VPC `tmpVPC`

 ```sh
 vpcID=$(aws ec2 create-vpc \